 Mike Sagman likes some Kirkland Signature dog food varieties better than others, but the brand as a whole earns the site's second-highest rating (4 stars).
 The ingredients list places it in the above-average category, and Sagman calls it "highly recommended."

-Earning a 4-star rating here as well, Kirkland dog foods are called "a pretty high quality product for the amount of dollars that it costs to buy."
+Earning a 4-star rating here, Kirkland dog foods are called "a pretty high quality product for the amount of dollars that it costs to buy."
 The biggest knocks are the use of white rice and rice bran and the fact that it's only available at Costco.

 Review: Kirkland Super Premium (Lamb), Editors of PetFoodRatings.org, Not Dated